- Windows 11 lets you format drives as FAT32 using File Explorer, Settings, Command Prompt, and PowerShell.

 FAT32 vs. exFAT?

-In addition to FAT32, you will also find the exFAT (Extensible File Allocation Table) option, a similar file system, which has been created to overcome the limitations of FAT32.
+In addition to FAT32, you will also find the exFAT (Extensible File Allocation Table) option, a similar file system designed to overcome the limitations of FAT32.
 For example, exFAT has a file limit of 16EB, while the partition can be as big as 128PB.

 What’s a file system?